Anderson-Lai/ib-notes/hleconomics/economics.md

 **supply** - explains the behavious of producers and sellers
 supply is the relationship between the quantity of a good that producers are willing and able to provide

-resources and technoogy determine what is possible
+resources and technology determine what is possible
 supply reflects a decision about which technologically feasible items to produce

 quantity supplied - amount of goods a producer will make at a given price